 Tense sequences of being under fire and the psychological terror of war.

 The book deals with death and systemic prejudice directly and realistically.
-The racism Frangie faces and the antisemitism Rainy encounters are portrayed with secular, historical accuracy.
+Frangie experiences racial slurs and is denied opportunities due to her race.
+Rainy faces antisemitic remarks and is excluded from certain social circles.
 The resolution is realistic rather than purely hopeful, emphasizing that while barriers are broken, the cost is high.

 A 15-year-old reader who is bored by traditional history textbooks and wants to see the messy, human side of social progress.
 It is perfect for a teen who values justice and wants to see female characters in high-stakes, non-romantic leadership roles.

-Parents should be aware of the intense combat sequences and the frequent use of period-typical slurs (racist and sexist) used by antagonistic characters to illustrate the hurdles the girls face.
-Contextualizing the 'G.I.
-Jane' trope versus actual 1940s social norms is helpful.
+Parents should be aware of the intense and graphic combat sequences, including descriptions of injuries and death.
+The book also contains frequent use of period-typical racist and sexist slurs, including the use of the n-word and derogatory terms for women, used by antagonistic characters to illustrate the prejudice the girls face.
+Parents may want to discuss how the reality of women's roles in the 1940s military differed from modern portrayals of women in combat.
+While the book shows women fighting alongside men, in reality, women's roles were often limited to support positions, and they faced significant discrimination.
 A parent might notice their child becoming more cynical about historical narratives or asking difficult questions about why certain groups were excluded from honors or roles in the past.

 Younger teens (14) will focus on the 'cool factor' of girls in combat and the survival elements.
 Older teens (17 to 18) will better grasp the nuance of the systemic oppression and the psychological toll of the draft.